Digital Nomad Visas

 Cayman Islands Visa for Digital Nomads

-The luxury version of a digital nomad visa is offered by the Cayman Islands and targets wealthier remote workers with a minimum annual salary of USD 100 000 for singles, USD 150 000 for couples, and 180 000 USD for families.
+The luxury version of a remote work visa is offered by the Cayman Islands and targets wealthier remote workers with a minimum annual salary of USD 100 000 for singles, USD 150 000 for couples, and 180 000 USD for families.

 On top of the required minimum salary thresholds, a certificate fee of USD 1469 per year for two people and an additional USD 500 for each dependent is asked to be paid.
 If this would not be enough, the Cayman Island imposed a credit card processing fee equal to seven percent of the total application fee!
 Having fulfilled all application requirements, the applicant can choose to work from any of the three islands for two years.
 Additional application requirements include, but are not limited to, a notarized bank reference, a valid passport, and proof of health insurance.

-@HOME in Curacao is not a fancy hashtag on Instagram, but rather a remote working program which lasts for a period of six month and can be extended for the same amount of time.
+@HOME in Curacao is not a fancy hashtag on Instagram, but rather a digital nomad residency visa that lasts for a period of six months and can be extended for the same amount of time.

 As a standard requirement for any visa application, a copy of a passport photo, proof of funds, and valid health insurance is necessary besides a USD 294 application fee for the visa application.
 Each individual has to apply separately.
 Families may also apply together but they have to do so under the main applicant.
 Like most of the other Caribbean Islands, Curacao is giving a discount for families by only asking for a USD 500 fee for any additional dependent.